probml/dynamax/dynamax/rebayes/README.md

-# ReBayes = Recursive Bayesian inference for laten states
+# ReBayes = Recursive Bayesian inference for latent states

 We provide code for online (recursive) Bayesian inference in a state space model with Gaussian random walk dynamics (optionally stationary)